sean-walsh/akka-transactional/README.md

 This is a use case I heard not once but twice in the financial sector.
 It involves a batch of bank account transactions, in this case withdrawals and deposits.
 If any single one of the transactions fail, the entire batch must fail.
+This ACID type transaction pattern works fully within an Akka cluster and does not need Kafka, though it would be a nice addition to add a Kafka option for integration across completely disparate systems.
+For high performance applications, using the eventlog instead of Kafka should provide near real time performance.

 ## use case 2 --todo

 Have completely separate functionality, such as anomalies cancel a transaction within a given time window.
+It would be possible to co-locate a security type application within the same cluster as the transactional application(s) such as bank account for realtime inspection and interuption of tranacations.
+This can also optionally utilize Kafka instead of the event log or in addition for nice decoupled integration across services.

 ## Deployment